srsapireddy/OpenLANE_EDA/README.md

 ![librar#](https://github.com/srsapireddy/Images/blob/main/96.png?raw=true)
 * Then we need to check our design after placement:
 ![librar#](https://github.com/srsapireddy/Images/blob/main/97.png?raw=true)
-* We know the placement where the standard cells are fixed.
+* We know that in placement the standard cells are placed and fixed.
-* The power and ground network will be created during the floorplan.
+* The power and ground network will be created during the placement.